Table of Contents

 They often place their product as a ladder by which the customer can reach the levels of perfection.
 They also show that without this product, the customer will always be mediocre or less than the perfect person, which would directly correlate to unhappiness.

 Gender appeals are used to create an ideal man or woman.
 It is expected that the target audience will buy the product; it may be clothing, beauty products, or any other product.
 Buying that product will increase the masculine or feminine appeal of the user, and it will make them more attractive or stronger, which is commonly associated with genders.

 Gender appeal is used by the apparel industry as well as the makeup industry.
 Watches, bikes, luxury goods, all use gender appeal by showing a stereotypical male or female.

 Music appeal is used to appeal to the taste of music and the sound of a person.
 The primary objective of music Appeal is to encourage people to feel and emotion and associate their product after hearing a particular tune, song, or sound.

 Microsoft has often used its opening piece of music to relate to Microsoft products.
 Windows XP had a famous theme when the product turned on, and any Microsoft product is recognized because of this tune.

-11. Emotional Appeal
+11. Emotional Appeals